How to set and achieve your profit targets

 Here’s where you and your team agree on specific actions to boost sales, improve labour productivity and tighten supply and expense management.

 It can help to make specific people responsible for delivering results in their areas.
-Also make sure to take a close look at your pricing and inventory management.
+Also make sure to take a close look at your pricing strategy and inventory management.
 Questions to ask at this point include:

 - Are you charging customers enough?